-In a small business like sole proprietorship or partnership, it can be difficult to arrange required capital for them.
-But LLP can attract finance from PE Investors, financial institutions etc like other company.
+In a small business like sole proprietorship or partnership, it can be difficult to arrange the required capital for them.
+But LLP can attract finance from PE Investors, financial institutions, etc like other companies.

 Now easily register your LLP with Company Registration.

 Advantages of Private Limited Company